BenjaminSiskoo/nSide/README.txt

   Inherited from higan v094.

 Game Boy Advance:
-  *The Classic NES Series games will not work.
-Loading them would cause higan to hang, and so too do they cause nSide to hang.
-  There is still much to know about the Game Boy Advance's inner workings, so it is recommended that you either use mGBA (by endrift) to play these games, or play the original Famicom/NES versions instead.
+  *The audio in many games is lacking.
+There is still much to know about how the Game Boy Advance generates audio.
-  Inherited from higan v095.

 Game Gear:
   *Many, many bugs.
 This core is still in alpha.